mattjala/hdf5/README.md

 One must use the --enable-multithread for configure to enable the multithread support.
 On Mac OS, this option requires the presence of Pthread library and the Atomic header (stdatomic.h).
 On Linux, it requires the presence of Pthread and Atomic libraries and the Atomic header.
 Missing any of these requirements will cause configure to fail.
 Using the multithread feature requires disabling the high-level API, C++, Fortran, Java interfaces, and thread safe.
-This feature currently only works with debugging mode (--enable-build-mode=debug), not the production mode.
+This feature currently only works with debugging mode (--enable-build-mode=debug), not the production mode (we are still working on it).

 The following command is an example to enable the multithread support:
     > configure --enable-multithread --enable-build-mode=debug --disable-hl

 The only test program to check the correctness of multithread support is hdf5/test/mt_id_test.c.
+During the build of the library and the test program, there are multiple warnings related to the atomic issues that we're investigating and fixing.

 ---